ErichDonGubler/git-assembler/README.rst

   git-assembler: merging branch1 into master
   git-assembler: restoring initial branch master

-Conflicts arising during a rebase operation work exactly the same: just fix the conflict and either ``rebase --continue`` or ``rebase --abort`` as you normally would.
+Conflicts arising during a rebase operation drop you on the branch which is being rebased and work exactly the same: just fix the conflict and either ``rebase --continue`` or ``rebase --abort`` as you normally would.

 The situation gets more complex when `stage` (and, to a lesser extent, `base`) is involved somewhere in the graph.